Job Options in Nursing by Degree

-An associate's or bachelor's degree is needed to become a registered nurse.
-Associate degree programs are offered at many vocational schools and community colleges.
+Associate's degree programs are offered at many vocational schools and community colleges.
 Earning an associate's degree in nursing (ADN) can take between two to three years.
 Coursework generally includes a combination of classroom study and hands-on clinical practice.
 Many ADN programs are designed to be credit-transferable to bachelor's degree programs in nursing.

 Graduate Degree Programs

 Graduate degree programs in nursing include Master of Science in Nursing, Doctor of Nursing Practice, and Ph.D. programs in a variety of specialties.
 Graduate degrees in nursing can allow a nurse to advance into a number of jobs, including nurse practitioner, certified clinical nurse specialist, certified nurse anesthetist, and certified nurse midwife.

 A master's degree program can take 18 to 24 months to complete and often builds on the core foundational courses of a BSN degree program in order to prepare students for advanced practice (APRN) roles.
 These programs typically allow students to choose a concentration, like gerontology or acute care.
 There are numerous APRN positions available.
 The following are examples of the variety of options for nurse practitioners:

 - Women's health nurse practitioner (WHNP)